pkmn/ai/src/static/projects.md

     that greedily assumes an opponent does nothing and a [variant](https://github.com/scotchkorean27/showdownaiclient/blob/c6cb71a9/agents/PBFS.js) that
-    prunes evaluating moves that are resisted / switches into poor type matchups and assumes the opponent is a one-turn lookahead agent instead
+    prunes evaluating moves that are resisted / switches into poor type matchups and assumes the opponent is a one-turn look-ahead agent instead
   - [pure pessimistic
     minimax](https://github.com/scotchkorean27/showdownaiclient/blob/c6cb71a9/agents/MinimaxAgent.js)
     with an [evaluation